amrvac/amrvac/doc/par.md

 on the cell center values, to limited reconstruction followed by differencing when computing gradients.
 They call either of _gradient_ ('central') or _gradientS_ ('limited') subroutines that are themselves found in the _geometry.t_ module.
-Similarly, a switch for the divergene of a vector is the `typediv` switch.
-These are as yet only used in the MHD modules (classical and relativistic).
+Similarly, a switch for the divergence of a vector is the `typediv` switch.
 When the 'limited' variant is used, one must set the corresponding gradient_limiter array to select a limiter (per level).

 ### ncool, cmulti, coolmethod, coolcurve, Tfix